ibm-cloud-docs/log-analysis/remove.md

 # Removing an instance
 {: #remove}

-You can remove an instance of the IBM Log Analysis with LogDNA service from the {{site.data.keyword.Bluemix}} UI or through the command line.
+You can remove an instance of the {{site.data.keyword.la_full_notm}} service from the {{site.data.keyword.Bluemix}} UI or through the command line.
 {:shortdesc}

-When you remove an instance from the {{site.data.keyword.Bluemix_notm}}, consider the following information to tidy up:
+When you remove an instance from the {{site.data.keyword.Bluemix_notm}}, clean up by completing the following tasks, if required:

-1. Write down the list of sources that forward metrics to the IBM Log Analysis with LogDNA instance that you want to remove.
+1. Write down the list of sources that forward metrics to the {{site.data.keyword.la_full_notm}} instance that you want to remove.
 You must remove the LogDNA agent from each source.
 2. Remove permissions granted to users to work with the instance.

     If you use an access group to manage access to the instance, you must remove the access group.